undergroundwires/CEH-in-bullet-points/chapters/15-cryptography/encrypting-communication.md

 ### Secure options

 - **Encrypting files before using FTP**
-  - Does not protect user password, or prevent man in the middle from downloanding encrypted files.
+  - Does not protect user password, or prevent man in the middle from downloading encrypted files
 - **SFTP (SSH File Transfer Program)** | port: 22
   - Uses [SSH](/tunneling-protocols.md#ssh-secure-shell) for authentication and data transport mechanism
 - **FTP over SSH**